apollographql/apollo-ios/README.md

 ## Getting started

-If you are new to Apollo iOS there are two ways to get started:
+If you are new to Apollo iOS we recommend our [Getting Started](https://www.apollographql.com/docs/ios/get-started) guide.
-1. The [tutorial](https://www.apollographql.com/docs/ios/tutorial/tutorial-introduction/) which will guide you through building an iOS app using Swift and Apollo iOS.
-2. A [Playground](https://github.com/apollographql/apollo-client-swift-playground) covering the concepts of queries, mutations, subscriptions, SQLite caching and custom scalars.

-There is also [comprehensive documentation](https://www.apollographql.com/docs/ios/) including an [API reference](https://www.apollographql.com/docs/ios/api-reference/).
+There is also [comprehensive documentation](https://www.apollographql.com/docs/ios/) including an [API reference](https://www.apollographql.com/docs/ios/docc/documentation/index).

 ## Releases and changelog